 Int,Float,String,Boolean,IDresolve through a closed table baked into the resolver.@scalarTypeon a spec built-in name is a hard validation error (directive conflict). -

-If none of the three layers produces a hit, the scalar is unresolved and the build fails with a validation error pointing at @scalarType(scalar:) or extended-scalars as the fix.
+A non-spec, non-federation scalar with no @scalarType is unresolved and the build fails with a validation error naming @scalarType(scalar:) as the fix.
 There is no silent fallback to Object.

 Field-level rejection reasons are surfaced with per-arm messages: FieldNotFound, FieldNotAccessible, NullAtCodegen, NotAScalarType, CoercingErased.
 The directive reference catalogues each one.